We’ve partnered with Fill it Forward™ to make giving water as easy as drinking water.

-To contribute, all you have to do is download our app and scan your
+To contribute, all you have to do is download the app and scan your

-Each time you scan we will give a cup of clean water to someone in need.
+Each time you scan you will give a cup of clean water to someone in need.
 These cups help to complete water projects around the world.
-The more cups you give, the more projects we can complete.
+The more cups you give, the more projects Fill it Forward can complete.

 Join the movement